m-pluta/svp/report/report.typ

 \

 From @Fig3, it was also clear that `malloc` and `free` were called too often.
-This was resolved by initialising `GS_Info` at the beginning and then reusing it throughout the program's execution.
+This was resolved by initialising the `GS_Info` `struct` at the beginning and then reusing it throughout the program's execution.

 #pagebreak()